USC Thornton School of Music - Bachelors of Music, Saxophone

 I'm proud of many of the amazing projects, pieces, and performances that happen at the USC Thornton School of Music.

-I'm a past-president of one of the founding alumnae organizations that

-  helped bolster the Alumni Association, Trojan Junior Auxiliary, founded in

-  1936.
-I'm a past board member of the Society of Trojan Women, past committee

-  chair for the USC Women's Conference.
-I've also held other board positions

-  with the Alumnae Coordinating Council, and Thornton Alumni Association.
+I'm a past-president of one of the founding alumnae organizations that helped bolster the Alumni Association, Trojan Junior Auxiliary, founded in 1936.
+I'm a past board member of the Society of Trojan Women, past committee chair for the USC Women's Conference.
+I've also held other board positions with the Alumnae Coordinating Council, and Thornton Alumni Association.

-  During 2016-17 I served on the Provisional Committee as an Active member of

-  Junior League of Pasadena.
-I am the current Marketing Chair for the

-  organization for the 2017-18 season.
+2016-17 I served on the Provisional Committee as an Active member of Junior League of Pasadena.
+I am the current Marketing Chair for the organization for the 2017-18, and 2018-19 season.

 USC Alumnae Coordinating Council

 USC Alumnae Coordinating Council 2015-16 [photo on the steps of USC Doheny Library].

 Marketing & Social Media Chair Society of Trojan Women 2013-16